logo

 Dear Helplessly Itchy,

 Eczema is a form of dermatitis that weakens the protective barrier of your skin, making you more sensitive to outside elements.
 Unfortunately, this often leads to a cycle of itching and scratching, which irritates the skin and leads to more itching.
-While the exact cause of this condition isn’t known, there are a number of factors that may contribute to eczema, such as a compromised immune system, your genetic history, your work and life environment, and stress—as you have noted.
-There are a variety of ways that you can ameliorate the symptoms—many of which you have mentioned trying—but identifying what it is that may be triggering these flare ups could ultimately be what helps you make the decision of best to treat it.
+There are a variety of ways that you can ameliorate the symptoms—many of which you have mentioned trying.
+Identifying what triggers these flare ups could ultimately be what helps inform treatment options.
+Narrowing down the options can help you focus your side effects research on that specific product.
 Read on for some prevention and treatment strategies.

-Speaking of trial and error, you mentioned a few treatments you’ve already tried.
 Corticosteroid creams or ointments applied topically are commonly recommended to treat eczema.
-They vary widely in strength—for example, out of the ones you mentioned, Hytone is a mild hydrocortisone, whereas Diprolene is strong and can be potentially damaging.
-Topicort, which is also called Desoximetasone, falls somewhere in the middle with potency ranging from moderate to highly potent.
-A possible side effect of topical steroid use is skin atrophy (where the skin gets thin and fragile).
+Similar to the ones you’ve mentioned, they vary widely in strength and often have varying side effects.
+One possible side effect of topical steroid use is skin atrophy (where the skin gets thin and fragile).
 This can result from regular use of stronger creams, especially on the face.
 However, this would be unusual with hydrocortisone.
 The other possible problem with long-term use is ineffectiveness.
 This can be avoided by using simple emollients for a week or more, after which the corticosteroid cream may again become effective.

 While eczema cannot be cured, symptoms can often be reduced or kept at bay through other forms of treatment besides the creams that you’ve tried.
 Some examples include: